Makelab Help Center

 SLA (Stereolithography) uses a laser to cure liquid resin into solid layers.
 It delivers smoother surfaces, finer details, and tighter tolerances than FDM.
 Perfect for presentation models, intricate designs, and high-precision parts.

-Industrial SLA takes this further — Makelab uses industrial-grade SLA systems that can produce stronger resin parts and significantly larger builds (up to 2700mm for qualifying models).
+Industrial SLA takes this further — Makelab uses industrial-grade SLA systems that can produce stronger resin parts and significantly larger builds (up to 1700 x 800 x 600mm for qualifying models).
 This combines the detail of SLA with the durability and scale previously only available through FDM.

 Functional testing, durability, cost-effectiveness, and standard-sized parts